mitre-atlas/atlas-navigator-data/README.md

 ## Related work

-ATLAS enables researchers to navigate the landscape of threats to artificial intelligence and machine learning systems.
+ATLAS enables researchers to navigate the landscape of threats to artificial intelligence systems.
 Visit https://atlas.mitre.org for more information.

 The ATLAS Navigator is a fork of the [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/).